daanyaalkapadia/basic-college-management-with-python/README.md

     i.
 Write code for reading data from the CSV file for all matching records and display the same
   c.
 Remove College based on collegeId
     i.
-Write code to delete matching collegeId data from the CSV file in this case
+Write code to delete matching collegeId data from the CSV file in this case.